featurevisor/featurevisor/docs/quick-start.md

 ## Initialize your project

-This is meant be a completely separate repository from your application code.
+This is meant to be a completely separate repository from your application code.
 The idea is to be able to decouple your application deployments from releasing your features.

 Run the following command to initialize your project: